 In the Spring, the Fourth graders share their Hawaiian History learning and activism project.
 Students are ready for 5th grade where they have the opportunity build on the foundations and continue to grow and learners, leaders and collaborators.

-5th grade is a year where students are continuing to become independent in their learning, requiring less guidance and support from adults and teachers.
+5th grade is a year where students are continuing to become independent in their learning, developing self-reliance and stamina.
+Good study and work habits are fostered, and increased ownership of responsibility is expected.
 Fifth graders start identifying with peers more than adults and are beginning to be more aware of the world around them.
 They are encouraged through positive reinforcement to express themselves and begin to see how they are viewed through the eyes of others.
-Weekly guided class meetings with our school counselor provide a safe environment for students’ individual growth at their own pace.
+Weekly guided class meetings with our school counselor provide a safe environment for students’ emotional growth at their own pace.
+Individuality is encouraged and celebrated.

-Curiosity Based Learning experiences are sprinkled across the curriculum beginning with assigned research topics in science and Native American Village projects in social studies in the first trimester, the highly anticipated History Fair in the second trimester, and finally progressing to an independent study capstone project in the spring.
-Weekly virtual field studies take us to different corners of the world where we explore different cultures and worldviews.
-The aim of the culminating activities are to raise awareness through posters, videos, and presentations.
+Curiosity Based Learning experiences are sprinkled across the curriculum beginning with assigned research topics in science and social studies in the first trimester, the highly anticipated History Fair in the second trimester, and finally progressing to an independent study capstone project in the spring.